Greece › Athens › Best Hotels

 Thank you.

 Good value hotel with convenient central location – an easy walk to two metro stations, the Plaka, the Acropolis, and lots of restaurants.
-Not a “pretty” area but perfectly safe and fine.
+Not my favorite area (and certainly not beautiful), but it’s perfectly safe and fine.

 Hi Dave,